composewell/packcheck/README.md

 ## Salient Features

-* ***runs everywhere, for all build types***
-* ***specifically designed for use with CI*** or pre-release testing
+* ***Comprehensive battery of tests for CI or pre-release to hackage***
-* ***installs all the required tools automatically*** (including stack) or lets you know what it needs so you can install/use your own.
-It never overwrites an existing tool during install.
+* ***works for all build types, all platforms, all CIs***
 * ***tests the source distribution of the package*** so you can rest assured that what you release on hackage is exactly what you tested.
 Also performs distribution checks and whether the package installs successfully.
-* ***reproduces a failed CI on local machine***.
+* ***reproduce a failed CI on local machine***.
 You can just cut and paste the same command on your local machine and run it there for easy debugging.
 * ***can send coverage information to coveralls.io*** with a simple option.
-* ***tests everything needed to ship to hacakge***
+* ***installs all the required tools automatically*** (including stack) or lets you know what it needs so you can install/use your own.
+It never overwrites an existing tool during install.

 ## Usage Examples